Commission Agreement

 The structure of commission compensation varies widely depending on the industry, the sales role, and the company's compensation philosophy.
 A tiered commission structure increases the commission percentage as the salesperson exceeds progressive sales thresholds, incentivizing higher performance.
 A draw against commission provides a guaranteed minimum payment that is deducted from future commission earnings, ensuring income stability while maintaining performance incentives.
 Residual commissions provide ongoing payments for as long as a customer continues to purchase, rewarding long-term relationship building.
 The agreement should also address split commissions for deals involving multiple salespeople and commission adjustments for discounted sales.

 One of the most contentious provisions in any commission agreement is the clawback clause, which allows the employer to recover previously paid commissions if a customer cancels, returns products, or fails to pay within a specified period.
 While clawback provisions are common and generally enforceable, they must comply with state wage and hour laws that may restrict an employer's ability to deduct from an employee's wages.
 The agreement should also clearly address what happens to commissions upon termination of employment, including whether commissions earned but not yet paid remain payable and whether the salesperson is entitled to commissions on deals that close after their departure.
-When the commission earner is an independent agent rather than an employee, the agreement functions similarly to an independent contractor agreement with commission-based compensation.
+When the commission earner is an independent agent rather than an employee, the agreement functions similarly to an create your independent contractor agreement with commission-based compensation.

 Why You Need a Commission Agreement

 You are hiring a sales representative and need a legally compliant commission agreement that clearly defines how commissions are calculated, earned, and paid to prevent future disputes and comply with state labor laws.
+Get a quote for your commission agreement to ensure compliance with California Labor Code Section 2751 and other state-specific requirements.

 Your company operates in California or another state that requires written commission agreements, and you need to document the commission plan in compliance with California Labor Code Section 2751 before the salesperson begins work.

 You are restructuring your sales compensation plan and need to formalize new commission rates, tiered structures, quotas, and clawback provisions in a written agreement that all sales team members will sign.
+Include the updated terms in your employee handbook for company-wide reference.

 A departing salesperson is claiming commissions on deals in the pipeline, and you realize you need a clear agreement addressing post-termination commission rights to prevent similar disputes in the future.